samisays11/samisays11.github.io/_posts/2022-07-11-How-to-remove-empty-albums.md

 selfies,
 screenshots,
 livephotos,
-panaramas etc in the user's photo lobrary and stores it in a variable named "smartAlbums" */ smartAlbums = PHAssetCollection.fetchAssetCollections(with: .smartAlbum, subtype: .albumRegular, options: nil)
+panaramas etc in the user's photo library and stores it in a variable named "smartAlbums" */ smartAlbums = PHAssetCollection.fetchAssetCollections(with: .smartAlbum, subtype: .albumRegular, options: nil)